dijkstra1930/Goodwill/README.md

 ### Have one AJAX operation.

-- This website uses data-turbolinks-track, which is already an AJAX operation.
+- During sign-up, it uses ajax to check whether the email is registered.

 ### Have one REST API and be able to test it with an XML request